rizwan171/trello-clone/docs/VSCode Setup.md

 1. Go to Settings
 2. Tick the box for `Format on Save`
 3. (Optional) Tick the box for `Format on Paste`

+### 7. Jest Extension
+- The Jest tests can be ran via the Jest extension
+- All that needs to be done is specify the Jest Command Line command in the settings for the Jest extension
+  - This should be set to `npm test -- --config jest.config.js`

 ### Misc
 - Untick the box for `Ignore Trim Whitespace`